 Hobbies: Outside of work, Meredith loves spending time with her husband, hanging out with her friends, reading, baking, and exploring Northwest Arkansas, especially when it includes trying new restaurants.

 Quote: "People are hard to hate close up.
 Move in." - Brene Brown

 Greg Foster: Outreach Coordinator and Assistant Case Manager

 - Masters degree in Higher Education at the University of Arkansas

 - Bachelors in Psychology from Abilene Christian University

-Hobbies: Outside of work you'll find Greg backpacking, kayaking, bicycling, working out, doing yoga, reading, playing guitar, and enjoying his wife, children, and friends.
+Hobbies: Outside of work you'll find Greg backpacking, kayaking, bicycling, reading, volunteering, and enjoying all that Fayetteville has to offer.

 - Bachelors of Science from Southwest Baptist University

 - Currently enrolled in the Higher Education Masters Program at the University of Arkansas